 My Review

 Below is a summary of the 2009 Standard management options for rosacea, part 1.
 I have given a quick view of each section.
 For further details, including several disclaimers about the information supplied, see the full text of the paper.
-The PDF can be purchased for $5 online at cutis.com.
+The PDF can be viewed here.
 I can also email a copy if you would like to read a copy for your own rosacea treatment.

 The committee is emphasizing the importance of how lifestyle changes and skincare and understanding the particular role of a treatment to achieving the best results for an individual patient.